openstack-archive/development-proposals/user-stories/proposed/capacity_management.rst

 .. * As a <type of user>, I want to <goal> so that <benefit>

 * As an OpenStack user, I want to specify my resource usage request (RUR) in a way that will enable automated processing by the CSP, so that my RUR will be handled more quickly and accurately.

 * As a CSP I want to be able to automate the processing of RURs so that I can meet my user SLAs and gain more timely and accurate data input to my capacity management and planning systems.

 * As a user, I want to be able to describe the temporal characteristics of my RUR, so that the CSP can plan capacity more accurately and reduce the chances of a resource request failure.
 My CSP may also offer me better pricing for more accurate usage prediction.
 Some examples of time-based RURs:

  a.
 I plan to use up to 60 vCPUs and 240GB of RAM from 6/1/2016 to 8/14/2016.
  b.
 I plan to use 200GB of object storage starting on 8/14/2016, increasing by 100GB every calendar month thereafter.
  c.
 I want guaranteed access to 30 vCPUs and 200GB of RAM for my project.
-In addition, during October-December, I want to be able to increase my usage to 150 vCPUs and 1TB of RAM
+    In addition, during October-December, I want to be able to increase my usage to 150 vCPUs and 1TB of RAM.
+ d.
+I want guaranteed access to 4 instances with 1 vCPU and 1GB of RAM and 10GB
+    of disk and a guaranteed minimum bandwidth of 1Gbps between the instances.
+    This example is similar to what would be described in the VNFD.

 * As a user, I want to be able to submit an updated version of a rolling RUR for my project every month, so that my CSP has accurate information and can give me the best price and SLA.